-Charles Gaa is Director in the Financial Stability Department of the Financial Institutions Division.
-He first joined the Bank of Canada in 1999 as an Analyst in the Financial Markets Department, where he worked for four years before leaving to continue his studies.
-Prior to re-joining the Bank of Canada in 2013, he was an Assistant Professor of Finance at the University of Oregon.
-Charles is a Chartered Financial Analyst (CFA) and holds a PhD in Finance from the University of British Columbia.
+Charles Gaa is a Senior Policy Advisor in the Canadian Economic Analysis Department.
+In this capacity, he is part of the leadership team that guides and manages the work of the department.
+He leads the department’s contribution to the Monetary Policy Report and conducts research and analysis on topics related to the Bank’s monetary policy and financial system functions.
+Charles first joined the Bank of Canada in 1999 in the Financial Markets Department, where he worked for several years before leaving to continue his studies.
+Prior to re-joining the Bank of Canada in the Financial Stability Department in 2013, he was on the faculty at the University of Oregon.
+Charles holds a PhD in Finance from the University of British Columbia and is a CFA charterholder.

 The authors empirically measure Canadian bond market liquidity using a number of indicators proposed in the literature and detail, for the first time, price and trade dynamics in the Government of Canada secondary bond market.
 They find, consistent with Inoue (1999), that the Canadian brokered interdealer fixed-income market is relatively liquid for its size.